 How will this help me?

 Student employment offers you exposure to different organizations, work cultures, and functional roles.
 Students who work summer or part-time jobs during the academic year develop strong transferable skills to internships and professional positions.
-And, these employment opportunities establish a network of referrals and key contacts in your intended industries of interest.
+These employment opportunities can also help you establish a network of referrals and key contacts in your intended industries of interest.
 Student employment provides many students with the ability to support their financial needs while attending UVA.

 While applying for a part-time job is often economically motivated, consider your options after receiving an offer.
 Do not necessarily take the first job you receive; part-time jobs should be seriously considered.